daniel-moderiano/odinbook/README.md

 ### Features

-* **Robust friend requests:** send, receive, and even cancel or delete friend requests.
+* **Friend requests:** send, receive, and even cancel or delete friend requests.
 Operates in a similar Fashion to Facebook's own friend request system.
 * **Image uploads:** add or update profile pictures, and attach images to your posts.
 Odinbook also gives image thumbnail previews while working with images.
 * **Demo account:** jump right in and experience all of odinbook's  features by using the entertaining test account.
 No sign-in required!
-* **Log in with Facebook:** a production-ready 'Log in with Facebook' feature that supports creating new accounts with, and logging in with your Facebook credentials.
+* **Facebook login:** a production-ready 'Log in with Facebook' feature that supports creating new accounts with, and logging in with your Facebook credentials.

 ### Technologies used